GIST-CSBL/DeepConv-DTI/README.md

 ```
 You can input multiple datasets for validation or test with argument specifier.

-In addition to DTI informatin file, drug information file and target protein information file, you need to name of validation or test datasets.
+In addition to DTI information file, drug information file and target protein information file, you need to name of validation or test datasets.

 For test dataset, you can inform that test dataset has label or not with `-W` value